yves-weissenberger/Multiphoton-Toolbox/docs/docs/overview.md

 ## General Advice

-If you know how to, I would strongly recommend adding the twoptb scripts and ROI paths to you python path as it will make calling scripts much quicker.

-The main purpose of this toolbox is two-photon imaging data preprocessing.
 The key functions defining the pipeline are run by calling (via command line)

 	python /path/to/twoptb/twoptb/scripts/generic_script.py -h